Simulation-Theory/api-docs/docs/source/index.rst

 **SimTheory** is the AI console of the future.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`getting_started` to get yourself set up.

 .. note::